Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Introduction

 \section{Introduction}

-In standard graph theory based network analysis, network features such as node degrees and clustering coefficients are obtained from the adjacency matrices after thresholding weighted edges \cite{sporns.2003, chung.2017.BC}.
-The final statistical analysis results change depending on the choice of threshold or parameter \cite{chung.2013.MICCAI,lee.2012.tmi}.
-There is a need to develop a multiscale network analysis framework that provides consistent results and interpretation regardless of the choice of parameter.
-Persistent homology, a branch of algebraic topology, offers a novel solution to this multiscale analysis challenge \cite{edelsbrunner.2010}.
-Instead of examining networks at one fixed scale, persistent homology identifies persistent topological features that are robust under different scales \cite{petri.2014,sizemore.2018}.
-Unlike existing graph theory approaches that analyze networks at one different fixed scale at a time, persistent homology captures the changes of topological features over different scales and then identifies the most persistent topological features that are robust under noise perturbations.
-This robust performance under different scales is needed for {\em dynamic networks} that change over time.
+In standard graph theory-based network analysis, network features such as node degrees and clustering coefficients are obtained from adjacency matrices after thresholding weighted edges \citep{bassett.2017,sporns.2003,vanwijk.2010,chung.2017.BC}.
+The final statistical analysis results can vary depending on the choice of threshold or parameter \citep{chung.2013.MICCAI,lee.2012.tmi}.
+This variability underscores the need for a multiscale network analysis framework that provides consistent results and interpretation, regardless of the choice of parameter.
+Persistent homology, a branch of algebraic topology, presents a novel solution to this challenge of multiscale analysis \citep{edelsbrunner.2010}.
+Unlike traditional graph theory approaches that analyze networks at a single fixed scale, persistent homology examines networks across multiple scales.
+It identifies topological features that remain persistent and are robust against different scales and noise perturbations \citep{petri.2014, sizemore.2018, sizemore.2019,vaccarino.2022}.

+Recent studies have illustrated the versatility of persistent homology in analyzing complex networks, including brain networks. \citet{sizemore.2019,xing.2022} highlighted the application of persistent homology in evaluating temporal changes in topological network features. \citet{aktas.2019} used persistent homology to detect and track the evolution of networks’ clique. \citet{billings.2021} discussed the use of simplicial complexes encoded by persistent homology for brain networks. \citet{sizemore.2018} applied persistent homology to investigate the spatial distributions of cliques and cycles in brain networks. \citet{khalid.2014,caputi.2021} showed how persistent homology could be used in the analysis of functional brain connectivity using EEG. \citet{chung.2023.NI} utilized persistent homology to analyze brain networks for studying abnormal white matter in maltreated children.
+These studies collectively emphasize the potential of persistent homology in providing a robust framework for multiscale network analysis.
+This approach's ability to capture topological features across different scales and under varying conditions makes it particularly suitable for studying the complex brain networks.